ludovic4g/PostBot/README.md

 ---

 ## How To Install🎮
-We assumes you are using **Ubuntu 20.04 (Focal Fossa)** with **ROS Noetic Ninjemys**.
+We assume you are using **Ubuntu 20.04 (Focal Fossa)** with **ROS Noetic Ninjemys**.
 Ensure you have the necessary permissions to install software and modify system configurations.
 If you haven't installed ROS Noetic yet, follow the official guide: [ROS Noetic Installation Guide](http://wiki.ros.org/noetic/Installation/Ubuntu).
 We also presume **RViz** is installed correctly, if not please refer to the guide here: [RViz Installation Guide](http://wiki.ros.org/rviz/UserGuide).